-The face value of each Equity Share is ₹ 10/- and the Issue Price at the lower end of the Price Band is ₹ [•] per Equity Share ("Floor Price") and at the higher end of the Price Band is ₹ [•] per Equity Share ("Cap Price").
+The face value of each Equity Share is ₹ 10/- and the Issue Price at the lower end of the Price Band is ₹ 42 per Equity Share ("Floor Price") and at the higher end of the Price Band is ₹ 44 per Equity Share ("Cap Price").

-The Price Band and the minimum Bid Lot will be decided by our Company in consultation with the BRLM and advertised in all editions of Business Standard, an English national daily newspaper, all edition of Business Standard Hindi, a Hindi national newspaper and all Marathi editions of Pratahkal, a Marathi language newspaper (Marathi, being the regional language of Maharashtra, where our Registered Office is situated), each with wide circulation, at least two Working Days prior to the Bid/Issue Opening Date and shall be made available to the Stock Exchange for the purpose of uploading on its websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available on the website of the Stock Exchange.
-The Issue Price shall be determined by our Company in consultation with the BRLM, after the Bid/Issue Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The Price Band and the minimum Bid Lot was decided by our Company in consultation with the BRLM and were advertised in all editions of Business Standard, an English national daily newspaper, all edition of Business Standard Hindi, a Hindi national newspaper and all Marathi editions of Pratahkal, a Marathi language newspaper (Marathi, being the regional language of Maharashtra, where our Registered Office is situated), each with wide circulation, two Working Days prior to the Bid/Issue Opening Date and was made available to the Stock Exchange for the purpose of uploading on its websites.